 Creating a student-led platform for engagement on climate change in Uppsala

 Sprung out of the engagement and collaboration between students and faculty from Uppsala university and SLU that attended COP21, the Uppsala Climate Platform aims to encourage and facilitate engagement on climate change in Uppsala.
-The platform has recently prepared students to represent Uppsala University at the UN climate meeting in Bonn in May, planning a trip to COP22 in Marocco in the fall, and much more.
+The platform has recently prepared students to represent Uppsala University at the UN climate meeting in Bonn in May, and are planning a trip to COP23 in Bonn in the fall, and much more.
 For more information and to see their reports from the latest climate negotiations visit http://www.web.cemus.se/uucc/ and to get involved contact the platform at firstname.lastname@example.org or visit their website.

 Kevin Anderson – Zennström Visiting Professor 2016-